The Troubled Man: Background and writing

 Henning Mankell had originally planned to write no more Wallander stories after the publication of the short story collection The Pyramid (Pyramiden) in 1999.
 However, the novel Before the Frost (Innan frosten) appeared in 2002, shifting the focus of the stories to Wallander's daughter Linda, who has joined the police force and is assigned to her father's station in Ystad.
 Mankell planned more novels focusing on Linda's police career but subsequently abandoned them after the death of Johanna Sällström, the actress who portrayed Linda in the Swedish Wallander TV series.
 Several years passed before Mankell decided there was one more Kurt Wallander story to tell, and this story forms the plot of The Troubled Man.

 The naval aspect of The Troubled Man was inspired by the submarine incursions into Swedish territorial waters between 1982 and 1983, which Mankell considered the worst scandal in Swedish political history.
 These events were also the subject of Mankell's play Politik, which premiered at Helsingborg City Theatre on 7 October 2015.
 Mankell got the idea for the play while he was working on the novel, and the play's main character is the late Swedish prime minister Olof Palme, who also appears in the novel.
 The play starts on a submarine and ends in the aftermath of Palme's assassination.
-Mankell has stated that he hopes that Michael Nyqvist, known for his role in The Girl with the Dragon Tattoo, will play the lead.
+Mankell had stated that he hoped that Michael Nyqvist, known for his role in The Girl with the Dragon Tattoo, would play the lead.